circleci/circleci-docs/jekyll/_docs/enterprise/debugging.md

 Then, go to your services box admin (i.e.: https://YOUR-CCIE-INSTALL:8800) and try restarting with "Stop Now" and "Start Now".

-### Trying to login replicated
+### Trying to login Replicated

-Please try to login to replicated.
+Please try to login to Replicated.
 You can do this by running the following commands on the service box.
 You will only be asked to enter password, which is the same one used to unlock the admin (i.e.: https://YOUR-CCIE-INSTALL:8800).

 ```
 replicated login